SearchJoin Our CommunityCommunity

 Furthermore, according to research, 2 in 5 women with disability have experienced physical violence after age 15.
 From the age of 15, 46% of women with cognitive disabilities and 50% of women with psychological disabilities have experienced sexual violence.
 Moreover, evidence shows that women with disabilities in Australia are twice as likely to experience domestic sexual violence.

-She shares her journey, and the cycle of coercive control.
-Meanwhile, she also tells us how the systems mostly work for someone able-bodied to escape violence, but not very reasonable for people with disabilities.
+She shares her journey, and the cycle of coercive control and explains how the systems mostly work for someone able-bodied to escape violence, but not very reasonable for people with disabilities.

 The helpful resources in the episode